Skip to content

 A man sits comfortably on a blue sofa, smiling as he reviews Master’s Tuition Fees on his laptop.
 Casually dressed in a hoodie and jeans, with his legs crossed, he relaxes in a modern, brightly lit office space.

-Northeastern University London’s postgraduate events are designed to give you a glimpse into the advanced learning opportunities and vibrant academic community that await you.
+Northeastern University London’s online postgraduate taster lectures are designed to give you a glimpse into the advanced learning opportunities and vibrant academic community that await you.
 During these sessions, you’ll have the chance to:

 • learn from leading experts who are passionate about sharing their knowledge and insights